 Formally, recall that the Kendall's Tau distance between two rankings $ \pi, \tpi $ is given by $d_K(\pi, \tpi) = \sum_{x<y} \mathbb{I}\{\left(\pi^{-1} (x)-\pi^{-1} (y)\right) \cdot\left(\tpi^{-1}(x)-\tpi^{-1}(y)\right)<0\} $.
 The estimated central ranking $ \hat{\pi} $ of the Mallows distribution is obtained from the following ranking aggregation problem:

 The dispersion parameter is obtained from solving the following convex problem:

 \end{enumerate}

-Note that in system \eqref{eq: feasibility problem for MS}, the number of variables is on the order of $ \Omega(n!) $.
-In comparison, the number of constraints is on the order of $ O(n2^n) $, which is much smaller.
-Therefore, whenever feasible, the solution typically forms a high dimensional polytope.
+Note that in system \eqref{eq: feasibility problem for MS}, the number of variables is on the order of $ \Omega(n!) $ while the number of constraints is on the order of $ O(n2^n) $, which is much smaller.
+Therefore, whenever feasible, the solution forms a high dimensional polytope.

-Roughly speaking, we will show that even all display sets with sizes at least three are displayed infinite many times, the Mallows model parameters cannot be identified from the MS heuristic.
+Roughly speaking, we will show that even when all display sets with sizes at least three are displayed infinite many times, the Mallows model parameters cannot be identified from the MS heuristic.
 That is, we suppose that infinite choice data is generated from a Mallows model with the central ranking to be $ e $.
 However, we can construct a ranking distribution $ \tilde{\lambda} $ that solves \eqref{eq: feasibility problem for MS} so that when we use it as input to problem \eqref{eq:ranking aggregation}, we find a solution $ \tilde{\pi} $ that is different from $ e $.
-That is, a \textit{wrong} ranking parameter can be the output of the MS heuristic.
+That is, a \textit{wrong} model parameter can be the output of the MS heuristic.